INC NEWS - Editorial: The benefits of more off-campus dining (today's Duke Chronicle)

 restaurants that accept Duke food points or FLEX is

 not about students at all.
-It’s about finding
+Its about finding

 consumers for local businesses.
 The neighborhood wants